Vuelta a Andalucía

 The Vuelta a Andalucía (Tour of Andalusia) or Ruta del Sol (Route of the Sun) is a regional Spanish road bicycle race first held in 1925.
 Since 2005, it has been a 2.1 category race on the UCI Europe Tour.
 The race became a part of the new UCI ProSeries in 2020.
 The nickname, Ruta del Sol, is in reference to the region's popular tourist coastline the Costa del Sol.

+A women's edition of the race was established in 2022, as a category 2.1 UCI event.